 When is the best time to use ovulation tests?

 The Modern Fertility Ovulation Test tracks LH at low, high, and peak levels to more effectively detect the two days you’re most likely to get pregnant.
-We recommend taking it first thing in the morning when your urine is most concentrated, but you can test yourself again in the afternoon and evening — just try to avoid drinking liquids beforehand so your urine isn’t diluted.
+We recommend testing in the afternoons to catch your surge — just try to avoid drinking liquids beforehand so your urine isn’t diluted.

 However, Modern Fertility also found a study proving that 1 in 10 uterus owners have LH surges that ovulation tests can’t detect because they’re below the “average” LH surge level.
 So, if you don’t test positive for an LH surge, that doesn’t necessarily mean you aren’t ovulating.
 (For anyone with irregular cycles or hormone levels, our test makes it easier to pinpoint your unique LH surge because it relies on your actual levels instead of averages.)
 If you still feel uncertain, talk to your doctor about an ultrasound or blood work to confirm ovulation.